protree/ioBroker.tractive-gps/README.md

 are used.

 ### Credits
-This adapter would not have been possible without the great work of @xXBJXx (https://github.com/xXBJXx), who created this adapter and will hopefully maintain it again in the near future.
+This adapter would not have been possible without the great work of @xXBJXx (https://github.com/xXBJXx), who created this adapter.

 ### Description
 This adapter allows you to connect to the Tractive GPS service and retrieve the location of your pets.